Whether you’ve got debts to pay off or are saving for something special, find out how you can achieve your financial goals in 2022.

 COVID-19 has wrought havoc with many people’s finances and caused a personal debt crisis, according to the debt charity StepChange.

 If you put Christmas on credit, or you are worrying about how you will manage to pay back your debts, it’s important to take action now.

-One relatively simple option is to transfer your existing credit card debt to a 0% balance transfer credit card.
+If you have a good credit record, one relatively simple option is to transfer your existing credit card debt to a 0% balance transfer credit card.
 These cards will stop you being charged any more interest on the existing debt you’ve transferred over for a fixed period of time.

-How much debt you have
+How many credit accounts you have

 How many times you've applied for credit

 If you've had any county court judgments (CCJs) filed against you

 Whether you have had an IVA or been declared bankrupt